 Mission to the whole Church

 The student should develop an awareness and a concern for the mission of the wider church beyond his own diocese, country or rite.
-Travelling to diocese in remote parts of Australia or overseas for a time of mission experience, living in a seminary with a multicultural community and meeting Catholics of the Easter Churches are ways that the seminary helps students grow in an awareness of their mission to the whole church.
+Travelling to diocese in remote parts of Australia or overseas for a time of mission experience and living in a seminary with a multicultural community, are ways that the seminary helps students grow in an awareness of their mission to the whole church.

 Mission and Dialogue